 Athletes will most commonly use imagery and visualization just before their event to achieve their desired goal.
 By closing their eyes and focusing on achieving their goal, they can improve their performance.
 Once something has been pictured in the mind there is more initiative to proceed into succeeding it and therefore athletes often imagine themselves winning and having the determination to succeed.
 Utilizing this technique is especially beneficial when the sport requires a brief burst of energy.

-Pain and injury is also one of the common queries athletes endure during hypnosis.
+Pain and injury are also common queries athletes endure during hypnosis.
 It helps them to deal with whatever pain or injury they have or have had previously.
-Through learning to dissociate from the pain will help them to be able to cope with it better when participating in their sport.
-One of the processes used is a relaxation method which is also helpful when it comes to managing the pain which is a crucial part of most sports.
+Learning to dissociate from the pain will help them to be able to cope with it better when participating in their sport.
+One of the processes used is a relaxation method which is also helpful when it comes to managing pain which is a crucial part of most sports.
 Hypnosis can also help athletes recover more quickly from a sports injury and help them to generate positivity after the initial experience.
 By accelerating the recovery time, the athlete can return to practice and competition more quickly, which can be very important for athletes competing at the highest levels.

 For more information contact Chris Fleet on 01803 500300